Adelaide Park Lands: Park 22: Josie Agius Park / Wikaparntu Wirra

+Josie Agius (1934–2016) was one of South Australia's first Aboriginal health workers, who supported girls' sport.
+She was honoured with the 2014 NAIDOC Award "for improving the lives and welfare of Aboriginal peoples in South Australia".
+She was a descendant of Kudnarto, and sister to Vince Copley.

-Contains about 20 netball courts, a small amount of aged seating for spectators, and a building containing a small kiosk, netball administration rooms and a toilet block.
+The park contains about 20 netball courts, a small amount of seating for spectators, and a building containing a small kiosk, netball administration rooms, and a toilet block.

 Park 23: G S Kingston Park / Wirrarninthi

 G S Kingston Park contains Kingston Gardens.

 Wirrarninthi / Warranendi 'to become transformed into a green and forested area'.
 57.43 ha Sir George Strickland Kingston was Deputy Surveyor-General under Colonel Light, one of the party that found the River Torrens, and first Speaker of the South Australian House of Assembly.

 Contains Edwards Park, West Terrace Cemetery, Kingston Gardens, West Terrace playground, et al.

 The park is divided into northern and southern areas by the cemetery.
 The cemetery is a State Heritage Place managed by the Adelaide Cemeteries Authority, which reports to the State Government.
 The southern part of the park, used between 1939 and 2000 by the South Australian Netball Association, is called Edwards Park, named after Councillor A.A.
 Edwards.